 Here, the dose-response relationship was again shown, where more sets = more growth.

-Additionally, 4 sets also lie in interquartile range for the ideal number of sets for hypertrophy (just like with 3 sets)
+Additionally, 4 sets also lie in the interquartile range for the ideal number of sets for hypertrophy (just like with 3 sets)

 Furthermore, 4 sets are also below the threshold for wasted sets (explained previously)